Home

 Unfortunately the strongest thoughts that we have are about fixing: fixing problems and faults.
 It’s not about possibilities.
 You have done this for yourself, Andrew.
 I know this for a fact because I’ve heard you do it.
 You’ve changed your pattern from one of pessimism and negativity to realizing that that those dominant, negative thoughts only drain your positive energy and take you away from possibility and positivity.

+Andrew, look at what you’ve done with your website, newsletter and your coaching practice.
 At some point you made a decision to say that old pattern does not serve me well.

 READ 6.
 NEGATIVE THOUGHT PATTERNS

-Andrew Lewis is an ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 15,000 hours and 18 years of experience in coaching over 500 ADHD executives, ADHD business professionals and ADHD creatives.
-Andrew ran a major ADHD support group and an ADHD diagnostic clinic for a while.
-He is an ADHD specialist backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
-His ADHD insight is personal, with decades understanding his own ADHD experience and in bringing up his ADHD daughter.
-He has published his writing primarily via this website, with interactive ADHD courses in development.
+Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD, including many ADHD business professionals and ADHD creatives.
+Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.

 ADHD at work